-The Quoted Companies Alliance Corporate Governance Code dated April 2018 (the 'QCA Code 2018') takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies.
-The QCA Code 2018 is constructed around ten broad principles and a set of disclosures.
+The QCA Code 2018 and the QCA Code 2023 each take key elements of good governance and apply them in manners which are workable for the different needs of growing companies.
+The QCA Code 2018 and the QCA Code 2023 are each constructed around ten broad principles and sets of disclosures.

-Cora Gold Limited's ('Cora' or 'the Company') directors recognise the importance of sound corporate governance, and with effect from 28 September 2018 the Company has adopted the QCA Code 2018 and has applied the ten principles of the QCA Code 2018, except as specifically noted below.
-The Company's compliance with the QCA Code 2018 is as described below which sets out the manner of compliance with the QCA Code 2018 or states that the manner of compliance is described in the information provided on the Company's website at www.coragold.com.
+Cora Gold Limited's ('Cora' or 'the Company') directors recognise the importance of sound corporate governance, and in 2018 the Company adopted the QCA Code 2018 and applied its ten principles.
+On 12 November 2024 the Company adopted the QCA Code 2023 with immediate effect and has applied its ten principles, except as specifically noted below.
+The Company's compliance with the QCA Code 2023 is as described below which sets out the manner of compliance with the QCA Code 2023 or states that the manner of compliance is described in the information provided on the Company's website at www.coragold.com.